 2003: Tokheim S.A.S. is created by European Management and Financial Investors, headquartered in Paris, to acquire Tokheim Corporation’s assets located outside of North America.
 Tokheim Corporation’s North American assets are acquired by local US companies.

-2005: Tokheim completes new Joint Venture in China (Tokheim Hengshan).
-Tokheim completes new Joint Venture in India.
+2005: Tokheim completes a new Joint Venture in China (Tokheim Hengshan).
+Tokheim completes a new Joint Venture in India.
 Acquisition of Steinebach Maintenance business in Germany.

 2008: Acquisition of the Retail Petroleum Business of the Goehler Group.
 Acquisition of Forecourt Systems in Ireland.
 Acquisition of Holland Verlichting Service in the Netherlands.
 Acquisition of Elektro Spiller GmbH in Austria.
 Acquisition of Timelec in France.